Llanon Ceredigion Wales : Tourist Information

 The village was at its height in the 18th and 19th centuries as a key area for farming and shipbuilding.
 As a shipbuilding village it employed 130 men in 1861 out of a population of 1300.
 It was during this time that much of the development in the village took place when new churches, a school, shops, pubs, a brewery and bakery was built.

-Today Llanon attracts many tourists visiting Ceredigion, including walkers of the Ceredigion Coastal Path, followers of the Dylan Thomas Trail and caravaners.
-It holds an annual carnival and offers local amenities including a Village Hall, White Swan Inn, Llanon Premier Stores, WB Evans Butchers , Woodlands Caravan Park and the Aromatherapy Reflexology Centre.
+Today Llanon attracts many tourists visiting Ceredigion, including walkers of the Ceredigion Coastal Path, followers of the Dylan Thomas Trail and caravaneers.
+It holds an annual carnival and offers local amenities including a Village Hall, Llanon Primary School, White Swan Inn, Llanon Premier Stores, WB Evans Butchers , Woodlands Caravan Park and the Aromatherapy Reflexology Centre.

 Places Of Interest